 - Personal Information: You will need to provide your Social Security number for a credit check and a valid form of identification that can include a driver’s license or passport.

 Why is it Important to Get Pre-Approved for a Mortgage?

 Real estate agents and sellers will take you more seriously if you have been pre-approved for a mortgage.
 And, if you have a pre-approval letter in hand when negotiating to buy a home, you may have more leverage in a competitive housing market and may be able to negotiate a better purchase price.

-When buying an expensive asset like a home, the smallest details can make a big difference as to whether you are approved for a mortgage, and what you will pay in interest for your mortgage.
+When buying an expensive asset like a home, the most minor details can make a big difference regarding whether you are approved for a mortgage and what you will pay in interest.

 Marimark Mortgage is based in Tampa, Florida and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.

 We specialize in conventional home mortgages, FHA, VA, and USDA mortgage options, refinance loans, and reverse mortgages.
 We’ve worked extensively with cash-out refinancing and help clients to lower their monthly mortgage payments.